• Skip to content

 Revolving the Sutras

 To close out the old and ring in the new, the sangha gathered at the culmination of our Year-End Sesshin for the New Year’s Eve ceremony of revolving the sutras, which has been enacted for generations in our lineage.
-Hosso Sensei officiated at the service, demonstrating the inherent power and benefaction of the eternal now, […]
+Hosso Roshi officiated at the service, demonstrating the inherent power and benefaction of the eternal now, […]

-CeremonyNewsThe Bodhisattva Precepts
+CeremonyThe Bodhisattva Precepts

 The Bodhisattva Precepts